-294. BOJ Archives (1990i), pp. 1-5, attachment p.
-7. The loan plans covered only yen denominated loans provided by domestic branches.
+308 BOJ Archives (1990i), pp.1-5, attachment p.7.
+The loan plans covered only yen denominated loans provided by domestic branches.
 (They neither covered foreign currency denominated loans nor loans provided by overseas branches.)

-295. BOJ Archives (1990j), pp. 2-3.
+309 BOJ Archives (1990j), pp.2-3.

 As for the real economy from fall 1990 to spring 1991, Japan's economic growth moderated gradually mainly due to slower domestic demand, such as corporate fixed investments and personal consumption, but overall economic activity was still at a high level and products and labor market conditions remained tight (Chart 1 (1)-VII).
 Under these circumstances, prices were considered to remain broadly within a stable range.
 At the same time, it was noted that a surge in costs of goods and labor as well as a surge in oil prices started to be passed on to prices in products and services.
 The year-on-year change in consumer prices shifted upward from the 2 percent level before the Gulf crisis to a level around 4 percent during the period between fall 1990 and spring 1991 (Charts 2 (1), (2) and (3)-VII).
 Furthermore, stock prices, which had been declining in 1990, regained their footing in spring 1991.
 The surge in land prices remained high, particularly in regional areas where the year-on-year change increased to the double-digit level, although overall growth was somewhat moderating (Charts 6 (1) and (2)-VII).
-The Bank recognized that land price increases in the second half of the 1980s occurred "partly due to real demand for economic activity" as well as "a belief of land prices on an uptrend without decline."300
+The Bank recognized that land price increases in the second half of the 1980s occurred "partly due to real demand for economic activity" as well as "a belief of land prices on an uptrend without decline."
+314

-The Bank assessed that "the pace of economic expansion moderated but overall economic activity was still at a fairly high level," and that "market conditions in demand and supply as the most important aspect for future development in prices remained tight."
-The Bank also considered that "in the current circumstance land prices should rather tend to be moderated than be cautious for large falls."
-The Bank regarded "securing price stability by calming inflationary expectations" as the greater priority, and then maintained the high level of its official discount rate until May 1991, "to pursue prudent policy management with price stability as its prime objective, while
+The Bank assessed that "the pace of economic expansion moderated but overall economic activity was still at a fairly high level," and that "market conditions in demand and supply as the most important aspect for future development in prices remained tight."315 The Bank also considered that "in the current circumstance land prices should rather tend to be moderated than be cautious for large falls."316 The Bank regarded "securing price stability by calming inflationary expectations" as the greater priority, and then maintained the high level of its official discount rate until May 1991, "to pursue prudent policy management with price stability as its prime objective, while simultaneously keeping a close eye on various developments and the effects of interest rate increases to date" (Chart 4-VII).

-296. BOJ (1991a), pp. 1-2, BOJ (1991b), p.
-16, and BOJ (1991c), pp. 1, 6, 12.
-Also, see MOF (2003a), pp. 171- 173 and BOJ (1989e), pp. 54-55 for BIS capital adequacy requirement.
+310 BOJ (1991a), pp.1-2, BOJ (1991b), p.16, and BOJ (1991c), pp.1, 6, 12.
+Also, see MOF (2003a), pp.171-173 and BOJ (1989e), pp.54-55 for BIS capital adequacy requirement.